 How might physician-administered drugs be differentially impacted by these changes?
 Medicare and other payers use Average Sales Price (ASP) as the basis for payment for many provider-administered drugs.
 The proposed rule does not address impacts to ASP.
 Therefore, larger rebates/discounts tied to poor outcomes under a VBP could still impact ASP and payment rates for provider-administered drugs.

 How do the rule’s changes intersect with 340B?
-The 340B drug discount program’s ceiling price for 340B covered entities is calculated as AMP minus the Medicaid unit rebate amount (URA); URA for most brand drugs is the lower of 23.1% of AMP or AMP minus BP.
+The 340B drug discount program’s ceiling price for 340B covered entities is calculated as AMP minus the Medicaid unit rebate amount (URA); URA for most brand drugs is the greater of 23.1% of AMP or AMP minus BP.
 If the URA relies on BP and multiple BPs are reported to CMS, it is unclear whether the VBP rate would be extended to 340B covered entities.

 How would manufacturers “ensure” the full value of cost-sharing assistance is passed on to patients?
 CMS proposes that the value of manufacturer cost-sharing assistance would need to be deducted from AMP and BP if the manufacturer cannot “ensure” the full value of the assistance is passed on to the patient.
 This has implications for drugs that are subject to copay accumulator and maximizer programs.
 However, it is not clear whether manufacturers will be able to contract out of such programs or even whether a manufacturer is able to accurately tell if their product is subject to these programs to know when they may have to report a lower BP.
 It is also unclear how or if CMS plans to enforce this provision and whether manufacturers and plan sponsors may change their approaches to patient support programs in light of the rule, if finalized.